GAS85/nextcloud_scripts/README.md

 I have had some issues (like described here https://help.nextcloud.com/t/occ-files-cleanup-does-it-delete-the-db-table-entries-of-the-missing-files/20253) in older NC versions, so I added workaround from line 60 till 67 as `files:cleanup` command, nut sure if it is needed now, but it does not harm anything.

-### nextcloud-gotify-notifications.sh
+### nextcloud-gotify-notifications

 This script will read Nextcloud Notifications via API call and push them to [Gotify server](https://github.com/gotify/server).
-If you do not see any notifications, try to delete lock file, specifyed in `LOCKFILE`
+If you do not see any notifications, try to delete lock file, specified in `LOCKFILE`

 Please create Application password for this script.

 In Gotify Server you have to create an Application and provide API Token to script.

+There are 2 modes: `push` and `sync`.

+- In case of `push` Notifications from Nextcloud will be pushed to Gotify if you delete notification in Nextcloud or Gotify there will be no reaction.
+- In case of `sync` you will have synced notifications stage between both Nextcloud and Gotify, Notification delete in Gotify will cause deletion of this Notification in Nextcloud and opposite.
+In Gotify Server you must create a Client Token and provide it to script additionally.

-### nextcloud-hardlink-duplicates.sh
+### nextcloud-hardlink-duplicates

 In order to reduce HDD space being used, this script will create hardlinks to duplicated files together with [rdfind](https://github.com/pauldreik/rdfind).

-### nextcloud-preview.sh
+### nextcloud-preview

 This script avoids parallel Preview Jobs and write execution time to the logs.